Wild boar carcasses found in Gifu dull prospects for declaring containment of swine fever | The Japan Times

 Has the disease hit Japan before?

 Yes.
 According to the Agriculture, Forestry and Fisheries Ministry, swine fever was first seen in Hokkaido in 1888.
-Since then, Japan repeatedly suffered from the disease.
+Since then, Japan has seen repeated outbreaks.

 But after the introduction of a vaccine in 1969, the number of swine fever cases declined sharply.
 The last outbreak was in Kumamoto Prefecture in 1992.

 Aiming to eradicate the disease without the use of vaccinations, the government reduced the use of shots in stages until it finally terminated them in 2006.
-In 2007, Japan was recognized as a classical swine fever-free country by the OIE.
+The following year, Japan was recognized as a classical swine fever-free country by the OIE.

 Where did the pigs and wild boars get the virus from?
 What happened at the pig farm?

-But according to NARO’s genetic analysis, the virus is highly likely to have come from overseas, because the detected virus was the type of classical swine fever that was never found in Japan before.
+But according to NARO’s genetic analysis, it is highly likely to have come from overseas, because the detected virus was a type of classical swine fever that was never found in Japan before.

 But after a positive hit resulted from genetic testing conducted on Sept.
 7, the agriculture ministry conducted blood tests and confirmed there was an outbreak of swine fever on Sept.
 9. About 140 pigs died at the farm, and the remaining 546 were slaughtered and buried to control the spread of the disease.